csound/csound/doc/numeric-types.md

 the ABI; rebuild hosts and plugins when changing it. `USE_FLOAT` also reduces the precision and range of internal calculations and time values.

+Plugins built with `USE_FLOAT` mark that ABI in `csoundModuleInfo()`.
+The loader checks both precisions before calling plugin entry points.
+`LINKAGE`, `FLINKAGE`, their built-in variants, and `modload.h` supply the metadata.
+Hand-written `csoundModuleInfo()` functions must return `CSOUND_MODULE_INFO` from `csdl.h`.

+The default and mixed precision modes keep their old metadata values.
+Plugins with missing or partial metadata still use the legacy 64-bit `cs_double` ABI; `USE_FLOAT` engines reject them.
+Rebuild those plugins with the new headers and matching options to use them with `USE_FLOAT`.
+Older native loaders also reject plugins that carry the new `USE_FLOAT` flag.

 The aliases control Csound storage and interfaces.
 They do not change C's promotion rules, floating-point literals, or external library interfaces.
 Fixed-width formats such as ATS, SDIF, and OSC still use 64-bit `double`